sepa1123/CSCI2270FinalProjectPark/README.md

 # CSCI2270FinalProjectPark
 ## Project Summary

-For this project, I am going to create a shopping program to allow a user to add items, remove items, and show items sold, what items are not sold and finally show the user what items are in the inventory with a counting number.
-I am going to use what we learned before and utilize 'display the current items in inventory', 'add the item with a name', 'delete the item with a name', 'count the number of items in inventory', 'clear inventory' and 'exit'.
+For this project, I am going to create a shopping program to allow a user to:
+1. Add an item,
+2. Delete an item
+3. Search an item,
+4. Show # of Un-sold items in list,
+5. Display unsold items (In-order),
+6. Display Unsold itemsin preorder,
+7. Display unsold items in post-order,
+8. Display list of sold items,
+9. Quit the program.
 The program itself will update the inventory if any data is changed in terms of sold and unsold.
 You are invited to test this program.
 Thank you and enjoy.

 ## How To Run
+Download the zipfile that I've uploaded and you will have 1 header file with 2 cpp files.
+Use those all and compile into one program.
+The program will run fine.

 ## Dependencies
+Only needs 1 header file and 2 cpp files.

 ## System Requirements
+Runs on MAC, Windows, Linux using codeblocks, geany, etc.
 ## Group Members
 Seungjeong Park
 None